 CPW-UAW Local 4100 is the union for Postdoctoral and Associate Researchers at Columbia University.
 We started in 2018 after 68% of researchers at Columbia voted in favor of forming a union, joining a growing movement of Academic workers unionizing across the country.
 Since then, a majority of researchers have been involved in different capacities, campaigning for higher salaries, equity and inclusion for all researchers, reaching out to political representatives, talking to our co-workers and much more.
-You can check out a brief summary of our timeline here.
+You can check more information on our website.